movvaven/LegalDocAssistant/README.md

 ```
 Structured Analysis:
-- Strengths: Relevant information from uploaded docs, Fast and easy as teh document is indexed and stored locally in DB.
+- Strengths: Relevant information from uploaded docs, Fast and easy as the document is indexed and stored locally in DB.
-- Weaknesses: Cannot get any information that is not in the uploaded doc.
+- Weaknesses: May hallucinate to some extent, but the most part is contained as it is tightly setup to read from uploaded Document.

 ```